"Practice isn't the thing you do once you're good.

 - Malcolm Gladwell - Outliers: The Story of Success

-Majority of people in law are considered type-A personalities who strive to get it absolutely perfect the first time around.
+The majority of people in law are considered type-A personalities who strive to get it absolutely perfect the first time around.
 This appetite for immediate excellence is pulverized and rejigged once the natural reality of being an articling student sinks in.
 As an articling student, you are going to get it wrong.
 If your expectation as a student is to always draft an impeccable Statement of Claim/Defence, Affidavit of Documents, Liability and Damages Assessment, Mediation Memorandum etc…the first, second and even the third time around, wake up, you’re dreaming.
 I know, it is a hard hit to our high-achieving egos but as the saying goes - making mistakes is better than faking perfection.
 Your experience as an articling student will be far better if you arrive with an open attitude that you are here to learn and mistakes are inevitable.

-In the end, we all make mistakes, and the legal profession is of no exception.
-As an articling student you may not generate the final product or have a strong grasp on a specific process until after a few attempts, but that is ok and accepted.
+In the end, we all make mistakes, and the legal profession is no exception.
+As an articling student, you may not generate the final product or have a strong grasp on a specific process until after a few attempts, but that is ok and accepted.
 So for the future articling group coming in, do not forget - it is called the practice of law!